panchnayak/tech-blog/README.md

 # This repository will serve as my online blog.

-## My Technology Learning and Blog
+## My Technology Tutorals and Blog

 It is a collection or tutorals I have prepared.